Predictive Processing

 McGovern, Hugh, Eigenmodes of the Deep Unconscious: The Neuropsychology of Jungian Archetypes and Psychedelic Experience, 2025thesis

-activation in more anterior portions of the insula during the anticipatory period, before the onset of isoproterenol action, consistent with a predictive processing role (Barrett and Simmons, 2015; Seth and Friston, 2016).
+activation in more anterior portions of the insula during the anticipatory period, before the onset of isoproterenol action, consistent with a predictive processing role.

 Hassanpour, Mahlega S, The Insular Cortex Dynamically Maps Changes in Cardiorespiratory Interoceptionsupporting

-Your brain computes prediction errors speedily by comparing the prediction to actual sensory input, and then it reduces the prediction error quickly and efficiently...
+Prediction errors aren’t problems.
+They’re a normal part of the operating instructions of your brain as it takes in sensory input.
 Without prediction error, life would be a yawning bore.
 Nothing would be surprising or novel, and therefore your brain would never learn anything new.

 Barrett, Lisa Feldman, How Emotions Are Made: The Secret Life of the Brain, 2017supporting